astronomer/docs/astro/env-vars-astro.md

     ENV AIRFLOW_VAR_MY_VAR=25`}
     </code></pre>

-3. After you add your environment variables, use the `astro deploy` command to apply your changes to your Deployment on Astro.
+3. Save your Dockerfile and run `astro deploy` to deploy your variables to an Astro Deployment.
 To apply your changes locally, use `astro dev restart` to rebuild your image.

 4. (Optional) To verify if the environment variables are applied correctly to Astro Deployment or your local Airflow environment, you can use `os.getenv("AIRFLOW_VAR_MY_VAR")` inside of Airflow DAGs and tasks.